 - Braking: Before hitting the trails, teach your kid how to operate the brakes properly.
 If the bike has disc brakes, it’s crucial they get a good feel of how it works.
 Let them try it out going down small slopes.

 - Proper attire: Falls will happen as your child learns to master the trails.
 However, you can minimize scratches and bruises by dressing them in the right attire.
-Long pants and a shirt in a light, breathable fabric will help to protect your child without causing them to overheat.
+Long pants and a shirt in a light, breathable fabric will help to protect your children without causing them to overheat.

 Team Building: Benefits of Exercising as a Family